tamunoWoks/database_systems/db users & admins.md

   These are computer professionals who write application programs.
 Application programmers can choose from many tools to develop user interfaces.
 3. **Sophisticated Users:**
   These users interact with the system without writing programs.
 Instead, they form their requests either using a database query language or by using tools such as data analysis software.
 Analysts who submit queries to explore data in the database fall in this category.

+### Database Administrator:
+One of the main reasons for using DBMSs is to have central control of both the data and the programs that access those data.
+A person who has such central control over the system is called a **Database administrator (DBA)**.
+The functions of a DBA include: